ChiCubed/InformaticsNotes/chapter3.md

 With a group, we can use a prefix sum / cumulative sum array to calculate what we wanted to find above; namely $$A_l \cdot A_{l+1} \cdot A_{l+2} \cdot \ldots \cdot A_r$$ in a range $$[L,R]$$ and an array $$A$$.
 A prefix sum data structure has only an $$O(N)$$ preprocessing time and $$O(inverse)$$ query, where $$inverse$$ is the inverse of $$\cdot$$.

-## Amortized complexity \small a.k.a.
+## Amortized complexity a.k.a.
 Big O notation
 The amortized complexity of an algorithm can be seen as an average runtime of a function, slightly different from the asymptotic complexity.
 In particular, amortized complexity should not be greatly impacted by a single case which has an extremely long runtime.

 One definition is that, if $$f(x)$$ has an amortized complexity of $$O(1)$$, then over $$N$$ operations the total time divided by $$N$$ is approximately $$1$$.